 Within the Acceptd application, please:

-- Official TOEFL Score –Required for international students.
-The Test of English as a Foreign Language (TOEFL) is required for all international applicants for the Doctoral degree program.
+• Official English proficiency test score –Required for international students.
+The Test of English as a Foreign Language (TOEFL) or equivalent is required for all international applicants for the Doctoral degree program.
 Official scores must be sent to TCU from the testing agency.
 A minimum score of 100 on the iBT, TOEFL, 7 on the IELTS or 120 on the Duolingo English test is required for admission.
-If you have a degree from a US institution you may apply and be considered without a TOEFL score; however, admission is highly competitive and it would be advantageous to present an iBT score meeting the minimum requirements listed.
-The College of Fine Arts Graduate Office prefers you have a TOEFL score if you only have a two year U.S. degree.
-It is automatically waived if you also have an undergraduate U.S. degree.
+The TOEFL may be waived for students with an undergraduate or graduate degree from a university with English as the language of instruction.
+Be sure to take the exam early enough that scores are available during the admission process.
+Test scores must be sent to TCU from the testing agency to school code: 6820.
+See other requirements for international students.
 Be sure to take the exam early enough that scores are available during the admission process.
 Test scores must be sent to TCU from the testing agency to school code: 6820.
 See other requirements for international students.

 Please note that all applicants are considered for scholarships and assistantships on a merit basis.
 There is no separate application for financial aid.